 Light bulbs - unbroken light bulbs and fluorescent tubes can be recycled at the household waste recycling centre.
 Broken light bulbs should be wrapped carefully and put into your black wheelie bin.

-Full glass jars, bottles and other food containers - please empty out all food/liquids, and rinse before recycling.
+Full glass jars, bottles and other food containers - please empty out all food/liquids, rinse, and remove lids before recycling.

 Find out what you CAN put in your blue bin.